Stayk118/GateOfOre-thority/README.md

 | Flametal                  | defeated_fader           | Not currently used in-game |
 | FlametalNew               | defeated_fader           |                            |
 | FlametalOreNew            | defeated_fader           |                            |

+## 🧙 Multiplayer Boss Flag Behavior

+Gate of Ore-thority relies on boss progression flags (e.g. defeated_bonemass) stored in each player’s custom data to determine teleport eligibility.
+These flags are typically granted when a boss is defeated—but how they’re distributed in multiplayer depends on proximity.

+### 🔑 How Boss Flags Are Granted
+- When a boss is killed, all players who are logged in and nearby will receive the corresponding boss flag.
+- The flag is stored in each player’s m_customData and used by this mod to gate teleport access.
+- The flag is not limited to the player who lands the killing blow.

+### 📍 What Counts as “Nearby”?
+- Players within approximately 100–150 meters of the boss at the moment of death are considered nearby.
+- This includes anyone actively participating in the fight or spectating within render/combat range.
+- Players who are far away (e.g. in another biome or dungeon) or offline will not receive the flag automatically.

+### 🛠️ Mod Behavior
+- Gate of Ore-thority checks each player’s m_customData for the required boss flag before allowing teleportation with gated items.
+- If a player did not receive the flag due to distance or timing, they will be blocked from teleporting with those items until the flag is granted manually or via another mod.

 ## 🔐 Server Override